 Your therapist will also help you to:

-- Create Realistic Expectation: Psychological issues may stem from irrational expectations of yourself and others.
+- Create Realistic Expectations: Psychological issues may stem from irrational expectations of yourself and others.
 This may lead to stress, anxiety and depression.
 By crystallizing these unrealistic expectations, your therapist may help provide fresh insights into your stress triggers.